I see it all too often with my executive clients. They make too many job search mistakes, mostly because they don’t

 10. Neglecting social media to promote your executive brand and value proposition.

 - Not fully leveraging LinkedIn.
-Slapping up a perfunctory LI profile and then forgetting about LI and all it has to offer.
+Slapping up a perfunctory LinkedIn profile and then forgetting about LinkedIn and all it has to offer.

 - Ignoring the power of Twitter to position yourself as a subject matter expert and get on the radar of decision makers at your target companies.

 - Failing to join the blogosphere.
 You don’t have to start a blog, although it’s a good idea.
-You can post articles on LinkedIn’s Pulse publishing platform.
+You can post articles on LinkedIn’s long-form (or Pulse) publishing platform.
 Also, consistently commenting on relevant blogs can have a powerful impact on its own.
 Guest blogging is another viable alternative.

 - Conversely, spending too much time networking online.
 It can be intoxicating.
 It’s easy to squander an hour or two flitting about Twitter, with little to show for it.
 Create a time-limiting plan and stick to it.